 - Technical Documentation.
 Microsoft publishes Open Specifications documentation for protocols, file formats, languages, standards as well as overviews of the interaction among each of these technologies. - Copyrights.
 This documentation is covered by Microsoft copyrights.
 Regardless of any other terms that are contained in the terms of use for the Microsoft website that hosts this documentation, you may make copies of it in order to develop implementations of the technologies described in the Open Specifications and may distribute portions of it in your implementations using these technologies or your documentation as necessary to properly document the implementation.
 You may also distribute in your implementation, with or without modification, any schema, IDL's, or code samples that are included in the documentation.
 This permission also applies to any documents that are referenced in the Open Specifications. - No Trade Secrets.
 Microsoft does not claim any trade secret rights in this documentation. - Patents.
 Microsoft has patents that may cover your implementations of the technologies described in the Open Specifications.
 Neither this notice nor Microsoft's delivery of the documentation grants any licenses under those or any other Microsoft patents.
-However, a given Open Specification may be covered by Microsoft's Open Specification Promise (available here: http://www.microsoft.com/interop/osp) or the Community Promise (available here: http://www.microsoft.com/interop/cp/default.mspx).
-If you would prefer a written license, or if the technologies described in the Open Specifications are not covered by the Open Specifications Promise or Community Promise, as applicable, patent licenses are available by contacting iplq@microsoft.com. - Trademarks.
+However, a given Open Specification may be covered by Microsoft Open Specification Promise or the Community Promise.
+If you would prefer a written license, or if the technologies described in the Open Specifications are not covered by the Open Specifications Promise or Community Promise, as applicable, patent licenses are available by contacting ipla@microsoft.com. - Trademarks.
 The names of companies and products contained in this documentation may be covered by trademarks or similar intellectual property rights.
-This notice does not grant any licenses under those rights. - Fictitious Names.
-The example companies, organizations, products, domain names, e-mail addresses, logos, people, places, and events depicted in this documentation are fictitious.
+This notice does not grant any licenses under those rights.
+For a list of Microsoft trademarks, visit www.microsoft.com/trademarks. - Fictitious Names.
+The example companies, organizations, products, domain names, email addresses, logos, people, places, and events depicted in this documentation are fictitious.
 No association with any real company, organization, product, domain name, email address, logo, person, place, or event is intended or should be inferred.